rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

       availability
-19375 add x-max-length argument for queue length limits 25247 allow "nodes" policy to change queue master 25415 return total number of consumers in queue.declare-ok, not "active" ones 24980 cut down size of stdout banner, ensure everything goes to logs 25474 ensure partitions warning clears without needing to stop the
+19375 add x-max-length argument for queue length limits 25247 allow "nodes" policy to change queue master 25107 permit dead-letter cycles
+25415 return total number of consumers in queue.declare-ok, not "active" ones 24980 cut down size of stdout banner, ensure everything goes to logs 25474 ensure partitions warning clears without needing to stop the
       winning partition
-25488 allow exchange types plugins to validate bindings 25517 more cross-cluster compatibility checks at startup 25513 support debugging for heavyweight gen_server2 state
+25488 allow exchange types plugins to validate bindings 25512 improve robustness and correctness of memory use detail reporting 25517 more cross-cluster compatibility checks at startup 25513 support debugging for heavyweight gen_server2 state